jrgp/linfo/README.md

  - Joe Gillotti <joe@u13.net>  (I promise I'll reply)
  - IRC - #linfo @ freenode
  - Please email to joe@u13.net instead of contacting me over SourceForge.
+ - If you like and use Linfo, all I ask is that you send me suggestions or at least a thank you